-In this edition of Terrazzo Techniques, we will examine renovating restroom areas to install new epoxy terrazzo floors or refinishing existing terrazzo floors.
+In this edition of Terrazzo Techniques, we will look at renovating restrooms to install new epoxy terrazzo floors or refinishing existing terrazzo floors.
 Please watch the terrazzo installation video below, with images provided by one of our project managers.
 It showcases one of Doyle Dickerson Terrazzo’s recent restroom renovations.

 Modern restroom designs are focusing on creating an inviting and relaxing experience for occupants.
-To achieve this objective, public restrooms must be attractive, durable and easy to maintain.
+To meet this goal, public restrooms must be attractive, durable and easy to maintain.

-Public restrooms are used heavily around the clock; therefore, it is essential to include a low maintenance flooring surface such as epoxy terrazzo that is easy to clean and keeps the space looking neat and tidy.
+People use public restrooms around the clock; therefore, it is essential to include a low maintenance flooring surface such as epoxy terrazzo that is easy to clean and keeps the space looking neat and tidy.
 With epoxy terrazzo’s design aesthetics, the flooring material can combine with cost-effective fixtures and accessories to create a warm-look environment.
 Other elements that can elevate the restroom design include good lighting and touch-free technology.

 One alarming issue associated with older restroom designs is the growth of mold.
 Mold can eventually enter the interior of materials, leaving behind foul odors.
 As a result, the space declines in overall air quality.
-Epoxy terrazzo is a non-porous flooring system that is completely antimicrobial, preventing bacteria to multiple and spread to other areas of the room.
-Another benefit of adding epoxy terrazzo to a public restroom design is its low content of VOCs, promoting higher indoor air quality.
+Epoxy terrazzo is a non-porous flooring system that is completely antimicrobial, preventing bacteria to multiply and spread to other areas of the room.
+Another benefit of adding epoxy terrazzo to a public restroom design is its low content of volatile organic compounds, promoting higher indoor air quality.